NicoOhler/Notes/Science, Technology and Society/Altklausurfragen mit Lösung.md

     - b) The linear model of innovation is irrelevant for neo-classical economic thought.
     - *c) Benoit Godin argues that we do not replace the linear model of innovation because there is is no qualitative alternative to it.*
     - ==d) The OECD plays a key role in promoting the linear model of innovation through its methodological guidelines.==
-    - *e) Vannevar Bush was not the first to suggest a the linear model of innovation*
+    - ==e) Vannevar Bush was not the first to suggest a the linear model of innovation==
 7. Identify correct statements below
     - *a) The metaphor of a black swan means that a nomological explanations always contain some exemptions*
     - b) The philosopher Karl Popper argues that the verification of scientific knowledge claims is possible